grafana/agent/docs/user/configuration/_index.md

 - [traces_config]({{< relref "./traces-config" >}})
 - [integrations_config]({{< relref "./integrations/_index.md" >}})

+The configuration of Grafana Agent is "stable," but subject to breaking changes as individual features change.
+Breaking changes to configuration will be well-documented.

 ## Variable substitution

 You can use environment variables in the configuration file to set values that